An orthorhombic deformation family of Schwarz' H surfaces: Revisiting the Traizet limit

-The uniqueness follows from the following behaviors of $f$ for any fixed $0<\theta<\theta^*$: \begin{enumerate} \item $f \to +\infty$ as $x\to 0$.
+Observe the following properties of $f$. \begin{itemize} \item $f \to +\infty$ as $x\to 0+$.
 To see this, note that the lattice is spanned by conjugate vectors $T_1, T_2$, so $\zeta(z)$ is real for real $z$.
 By definition, it has residue $+1$ at $0$.
 The claim follows.